 Even with security software installed, you can still expose your PC to danger.
 Many security holes are caused by user error or social engineering (see Jargon buster below).
 Be very careful before clicking on an ad or a download link, and don't open emails or attachments that look suspicious.
 Never click an email link to access or fill in bank details – banks never provide this kind of link.
 Always type in the full web address of your bank's website in your browser.
 Also, check your bank statements regularly and look for unusual transactions.

 Know what they're doing online and don't give them administrator/owner access to your computer or mobile devices.
 You can use parental controls in Windows to limit their exposure.

-Before buying online and when using internet banking, always look for a padlock icon in your browser window, which indicates the site is secure.
+Before buying online and when using internet banking, always look for a padlock icon in your browser window (next to the web address), which indicates the site is secure.
 You can double click it to check that the security certificate matches the company you think you're dealing with.
-A secure website's address also begins with "https:"
+A secure website's address also begins with "https:".

 Use a strong password – at least eight characters, with letters, numbers, capitals and symbols – and change it regularly.
 Password manager software can reduce the burden of continual password changes.

 Don't share any personal information online about yourself or your family without knowing exactly where it's going and how it will be used.